wowthemesnet/mediumish-theme-jekyll/_posts/2020-08-14-quick-start-guide.md

 hidden: true
 ---

 We will be glad to have you here in our community !
+This is a short note to help you get off to a smooth start.

 #### Complete the Move-in process
 You must complete the move-in process at least one day before you plan to move-in to Greenage